Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Questions.md

 Hardware - a simple device that connects to the [[LAN]] and gives printer access to the whole network, usually only a single printer
 Dedicated - corporate networks, uses a switch and dedicated computer to operate many printers in parallel

-9. What are the global settings? configuration options
+1. What are the global settings? the default setting when a printer is shared, these include configuration options
 - paper type
 - print quality